sagemath/sagewiki_to_gh-2022-10-10/support/ReportingBugs.md

 == Reporting Bugs Via Trac ==

 Get a trac account [[http://trac.sagemath.org/sage_trac/|all listed here on trac]], then click on New Ticket.
 This is generally meant for people who are more involved with the Sage project.
 First time bug reports are best sent to the sage-support list, so they can be "filtered" by more experienced Sage developers, and so workarounds can be posted, when possible.

+== Third-Party Packages ==

+Sometimes a package such as numpy/scipy/maxima, etc. included in Sage itself has a bug in it.
+We want to know about these too, but you may also want to report the bug to the mailing lists for those projects.